Personal health budgets for Continuing Healthcare

 Will I be responsible for my own care?
 What happens if something goes wrong or my needs change?

-You will not be left to take care of everything.
-You and your family and carers or representative will need to agree a care plan with your local NHS team.
-Your care plan sets out your health and wellbeing goals, and how your budget will be spent to enable you to reach them and keep healthy and safe.
-Your local NHS team can give you advice about planning if you want it, and will give you an indication of your budget and explain the basis on which your care plan is agreed.
+You and your family and carers or representative will need to agree a personalised care and support plan with your CHC Support Planner.
+Your personalised care and support plan sets out your health and wellbeing goals, and how your budget will be spent to enable you to reach them and keep healthy and safe.
+Your CHC Support Planner can give you advice about planning your PHB.
+You or your representative will be responsible for the day to day management and delivery of your plan.

 In an emergency, you will get NHS care as normal.
-And if having a personal health budget does not work for you, your local NHS will provide the care you need by arranging for a home care agency to support you.
+If having a personal health budget does not work for you, the CHC team will work with you and provide the care you need by arranging for a home care agency to support you.